ankrutik/notes/aws/solutions_arch_cert/notes.md

 A **database parameter group (DB Parameter Group)** acts as a “container”  for engine configuration values that can be applied to one or more DB  Instances.
 If you create a DB Instance without specifying a DB Parameter Group, a default DB Parameter Group is used.
 This default group  contains engine defaults and Amazon RDS system defaults optimized for  the DB Instance you are running.

+**Enhanced Monitoring for Amazon RDS** gives you deeper visibility into the health of your Amazon RDS instances.
+Captures instance system level metrics, such as the CPU, memory, file system, and disk I/O among others.

+**Amazon RDS Proxy** is a fully managed, highly available, database proxy feature of Amazon RDS that enables your applications to:

+1. improve **scalability** by pooling and sharing database connections;
+2. improve **availability** by reducing database failover times by up to 66% and preserving application connections during failovers;
+3. improve **security** by optionally enforcing AWS IAM authentication to databases and securely storing credentials in AWS Secrets Manager.

+If you want your application to check RDS for an error, have it look for an ERROR node in the response from the Amazon RDS API.

+MySQL installaton port is 3306.

 ## Lab: create RDS instance

 Configure your DB Security Group to talk with application's Security Group when creating the RDS instance.